Set up Google Duo

 Get great video and audio quality

-To make sure you're looking and sounding your best for a video call:
+To make sure that you're looking and sounding your best for a video call:

 - Check your lighting.
 If you're in low lighting, Duo will adjust the brightness of your video.
-If you want to turn the setting off in a call, tap the screen and turn off Low Light mode .
-Or, you can turn it off in Settings.
+If you want to turn the setting off in a call, tap the screen and turn off low light mode .
+Or, you can turn it off in the settings.

 Important: This feature isn't compatible with all Android devices and may not be available on your device.

 - You can switch camera views to show yourself or what you're looking at in front of you.
 If the camera points to your face, hold your device at eye level to help others see your face.

 - Make sure that nothing (your finger, for instance) is blocking your device's camera or microphone.

 Connect to Wi-Fi before calling.
 Using Wi-Fi will save your data usage and could also give you a better video connection.
 If you can't, turn on your data.